OpenFn/primero-progres/index.md

 **Flow 2: Primero → proGres v4 Referral Sharing**
 This second flow automates the sending of referrals from Primero users to proGres v4.
 See this Flow 2 diagram for step-by-step documentation of the integration flow.
-UPDATE LINK!!!!
 You can [watch this short video](https://youtu.be/4HIC0FFU3b4) on how to create a referral in Primero and send the referral to proGres v4.

 Once the referral is received in proGres v4, you can [watch this short video](https://youtu.be/aXFuVZ-eNSI) on how to accept or reject the referral.
 For more details, [review slides 9-15](https://docs.google.com/presentation/d/1H9ncQvGcWrT6nVn--wAYKxjNIzKoMt7IkbFiEc1_F6s/edit#slide=id.geff43d2b_0_82).